augmented-os/augmented-os/docs/architecture/components/business_store_service/data_model.md

 ### Data Access Patterns

 All queries and data modifications include the tenant context.
 Internally, connections are set with `SET search_path TO tenant_<tenantId>, public;` or equivalent to isolate to the tenant schema.
-Additionally, **RLS policies** on shared metadata tables use the `tenant_id` field to ensure a tenant’s session only sees their entries.
+Additionally, **RLS policies** on shared metadata tables use the `tenant_id` field to ensure a tenant's session only sees their entries.

 The Business Store Service maintains the invariant that *each row knows its tenant*: even though the schema itself separates data, the extra `tenant_id` column is used for RLS and as a safeguard for any cross-schema operations (which are rare but possible for admin queries).